kemalcr/kemal-cache/README.md

 )
 ```

-Use `should_cache` for the final storage decision after the response has been built:
+Use `should_cache` for the final storage decision after the response is built:

 ```crystal
 config = Kemal::Cache::Config.new(